 The tricky thing about ants is that they rarely come by themselves.
 You’ll usually see a line leading up to whatever fell on the ground.

 Dealing with ants can be a long and tedious process.
+The easiest way would probably be to take the help of the Pest Authority of Charlottesville or other such organizations in your area, as they are well trained for these specific jobs.
+However, it can be quite a hassle if you plan on dealing with the infestation yourself.
 They are so small that they can sneak through tiny cracks and openings that can be difficult to block off.
 However, as with most critters, it’s possible to get rid of them if you follow a two-step process.

 The first step is identifying what it is that they are after.
 Get rid of any sort of food that is attracting their attention, and thoroughly clean your kitchen.
 Once you’ve removed the source, you need to seal any cracks or crevices where they could be getting inside.
 Following this, regularly clean your kitchen, especially anytime you spill even the smallest crumb.